How Long Does It Typically Take to Get a Nursing Degree?

 - Advanced Practice Registered Nurse (APRN)

-Let’s take a closer look at each of these nursing roles and which nursing degree program each requires.
+Let’s take a closer look at each nursing role and which nursing degree program each requires.

 Registered Nurse: Career Review

-RNs have more responsibility than LPNs, so the job requires more extensive training in the areas of assessment, advanced monitoring and interventions and decision making.
+RNs require extensive training in the areas of assessment, advanced monitoring and interventions, and decision-making.

 Education Requirements